bocajspear1/honeypoke/README.md

 ## Installation

 1. Clone or download this repo
-2. Run `sudo pip -r requirements.txt` for your respective Python version.
-(You'll need `libpcap-dev` or its equivalent to install Scapy)
+2. Install dependencies (You'll need `libpcap-dev` or its equivalent to install Scapy, as well as the Python dev packages):
+    * Python 2: `sudo pip -r requirements2.txt`
+    * Python 3: `sudo pip3 -r requirements3.txt`
+3. Be sure the `large` and `logs` directories are writeable by the user and group you plan to have HoneyPoke running under.

 ## Setup and Usage